yuhang2685/Neural-Sentiment-Analysis/README.md

-# Sentiment-Analysis
+# Neural-Sentiment-Analysis

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

 ## Introduction

-We experiment how to use Neural Network and [GloVe](https://www.aclweb.org/anthology/D14-1162/) word vector representations for Sentiment Analysis.
+We explore how to use Neural Network and [GloVe](https://www.aclweb.org/anthology/D14-1162/) Word Vector Representations for Sentiment Analysis.
+Although statics models still outperform Neural Network models by now, we believe Neural Networks will improve the accuracy and functionality of NLP semantics analysis soon.

 The dataset is [Sentiment140](http://www.sentiment140.com/), which is a collection of 1.6 million tweets that have been tagged as either positive or negative.